ATMO-IUP-UHEI/LS_matched_filter/README.md

 TODO: use total air column for this).
 The uas will be placed into uas/uas_{gas}.nc
 Copy it into the directory of the matched filter.

+## run

+run the matched filter from the rundir of the scenario. settings can be set inside of matched_filter.py.
+This includes the fit range and the matched filter version (linewise vs whole scene).